 Services

-• draft a DIY Agreement with templates to fill as you go.
+• Templates to fill out as you go.

 This toolkit is best for couples who:

-• trust each other to be honest about finances
+• Trust each other to be open about money

 You can be confident that they understand the work you’ve put in and will provide their independent opinion on fairness without the risk of untangling your agreement.